grafana/mimir/docs/sources/tools/mimirtool/_index.md

 ### Remote read

-Mimir exposes a [remote read API] which allows access to the stored series.
-The `remote-read` subcommand of `mimirtool` allows to interact with its API, to find out which series are stored.
+Grafana Mimir exposes a [remote read API] which allows access to the stored series.
+The `remote-read` subcommand of `mimirtool` allows you to interact with its API, to find out which series are stored.

 [remote read api]: https://prometheus.io/docs/prometheus/latest/storage/#remote-storage-integrations